Page about private issue

 Cabezas voided ongoing concessions and contracts and began to collect export taxes.
 Foreign businesses in Bluefields and other towns were required to use Spanish in official transactions.

 American, British, and other merchants in Bluefields and in the reserve feared that their banana, timber, and other investments would be appropriated.
 They asked for help through local consuls who cabled the bad news home to their governments, sending messages by boat to the telegraph cable stations at Greytown (San Juan del Norte) or Puerto Limón, Costa Rica.
-[4] First to arrive to protect business interests and keep the peace was the British ship HMS Cleopatra on February 22, arriving before the first American forces did.
-On March 2, Cleopatra landed an armed force of 50 at Bluefields, and martial law was lifted.
-HMS
+[4]

 Canada eventually relieved Cleopatra, and HMS Magicienne also called.